Is an omnidirectiona antenna good for me?

 Thank you in advance for any help.

-It will be presto and you have TV.
 Please send me your zip code so I can better choose the right TV antenna and accessories for you.
 Does your garage have aluminum siding or brick or is it wood construction ?

 My Zip Code is 03884.
 The garage is wood construction with vinyl siding and asphalt shingles.
 No metal outside of drip edge on the eves.
 I forgot to mention that I would prefer an tv antenna that did not need to rotate as again it will be an interior application.

 Thank you so much for the quick response!!!
 I was not planning on hearing anything for at least a couple of days if not more.
 Thanks, Danny

 I have examined the various TV transmitting station in your area.
 I looked at their directions, output